kellim/meditation-timer/README.md

 ## Setup
 Clone this repository and open `index.html` in a web browser.

-## TODO

-* Play a sound and show a message when the timer gets to 00:00:00.
-* Add media queries

 ## Technologies Used
 * JavaScript
 * [Google Fonts](https://fonts.google.com/)